Want A Solar Panel To Charge An RV Battery When Boondocking?

 Most charge controllers have icons that show you where the positive/negative wire from the solar panel and battery goes.

-Renogy 12V Monocrystalline Starter Rover Controllerr/Mounting Z Brackets/Tray Cable/Adaptor Kit for RV Solar Charging, Boats, Off-Grid System, 100W Panel+MPPT 20A Controller
+Renogy 12V Monocrystalline Starter Kit for RV Solar Charging, Boats, Off-Grid Systems - Includes 100W Panel, MPPT 20A Controller, Mounting Brackets, Tray Cable, and Adaptor

 With Renogy’s kits, the solar panel will be connected to the charge controller with MC4 connectors.
 This adds a quick-connect between the panel and the controller.